deepfakes/faceswap/INSTALL.md

 #### Manual install
 Do not follow these steps if the Easy Install above completed succesfully.
-If you are using an Nvidia card make sure you have the correct versions of Cuda/cuDNN installed for the required version of Tensorflow
+If you are using an Nvidia card make sure you have the correct versions of Cuda/cuDNN installed for the required version of Torch
 - Install tkinter (required for the GUI) by typing: `conda install tk`
 - Install requirements:
   - For Nvidia GPU users: `pip install -r ./requirements/requirements_nvidia.txt`